ConnerWithAnE/g-auto-questionnaire/README.md

 Current Features:
 - Save donor info
   - there is an option to save donor info, in the future I would like to allow for multiple donors but currently it only supports saving one.
-- List all QR-Codes
+- List all QR Codes
-  - Very simple as well, just displays all of the qr-codes which have been obtained, future plans include tabs for each donor
+  - Very simple as well, just displays all of the QR codes which have been obtained, future plans include tabs for each donor
 - Simeple API
   - Will serve up two values, the date of the last donation and the number of donations (both based on number of qr-codes and most recent date)
 - Fully self hosted and local.